chrisBRN/VBA_Excel_Utilities/README.md

 ### delete_connections - Loops through a workbook and deletes all data-connections.
 When importing files into excel (typically .csv) a connections is created, over time these can increase file size and slow performance.

+### simple_profiler - Provides a very simple timer
+Useful for quick sense-check timings but not accurate enough for detailed analysis, can be used to hone in on problem areas of code that need refactoring/rewriting.